RobCranfill/pi-wx-station/README.md

 ### Helpful article
  * https://how2electronics.com/interfacing-anemometer-npn-pulse-output-with-arduino/

+### Radio
+The Adafruit RFM parts use the so-called ISM "no-license" band at 915MHz.
+See https://en.wikipedia.org/wiki/ISM_radio_band

 ### Notes on creating a font for TFT display

 1) Create a bitmap of appropriate size:

-	otf2bdf LeagueGothic-Regular.ttf -p 220 -o LeagueGothic-Regular-220.bdf
+	`otf2bdf LeagueGothic-Regular.ttf -p 220 -o LeagueGothic-Regular-220.bdf`

-2) Remove all but digits, "M" (for kerning), " , "T", "W" and "?", using FontForge.
+2) Using FontForge, remove all but digits, "M" (for kerning), " , "T", "W" and "?".

 	- Open bdf file
 	- Select 0-9, M, T, W, '?' and ' ' (space)